avaniyu/Deixis-Usage-in-Collaborative-Drawing/README.md

 # Deixis-Usage-in-Collaborative-Drawing
-II2202 Research Methodology and Scientific Writin
+Research Methodology and Scientific Writing
+* Statistically exploratory data analysis using python and matplotlib
+* Scientific paper writing in LaTeX